Beginners’ Guide to SEO Web Development

 Everything, including spelling, punctuation, and word order, matters when it comes to keywords.
 This means that if two semantically similar key phrases are written in two different ways, search engines will view them as completely distinct.
 As a result, it’s critical that the keywords you employ are clear and plain, and that they convey the intended meaning.

-Specific keywords will also help you limit down the competition in search results, increasing your chances of ranking higher.
+Specific keywords will also help you limit the competition in search results, increasing your chances of ranking higher.

 The more the merrier isn’t always the case.